tbrowder/PDF-FormFill/README.md

 DESCRIPTION
 ===========

 **PDF::Overlay** provides the user with the capability to overlay desired graphics on the pages of an existing PDF document.
-In order to do that, the user must first create a text file with appropriate instructions.
-Then use that file with the Raku script installed with this package.
+In order to do that, there are several steps to follow:

+Step 1.
+The user must create a text file (a template) with appropriate instructions to place the required information on a copy of the original document.

+Step 2.
+Create a data input file for any user with the required information to enter in the overlay file.

 The Raku script, `pdf-overlay`
 ------------------------------